CollectionBuilder/collectionbuilder.github.io/_docs/03_metadata/requiredfields.md

 ***

 ## 2. Required Fields
-Without values in these fields, CollectionBuilder will not work properly.
+Without values in the fields below, CollectionBuilder will not work properly.

 - **objectid**:
     - This is the field that CollectionBuilder uses to identify each object.
 This should be a unique string with no spaces or special characters.
 Underscores (`_`) are okay; **slashes (`/`) and hyphens (`-`) should NOT be used in this field**.